The NHS is to begin the world’s largest trial of a blood test which can detect 50 types of cancer prior to symptoms appearing.

 According to previous research published in June in the journal Annals of Oncology found that the Galleri test had low false positive rates, meaning that only an extremely low number of people were wrongly diagnosed with cancer.
 This was analysed following a test operated on 2,823 people with cancer and 1,254 people without.

 It correctly identified cancer in 51.5% of cases across all stages of the disease and wrongly detected cancer in only 0.5% of cases.
+The hope is that this cancer blood test will help for the future.

 SEE ALSO: Why Vitamin D is a Vital Nutrient